zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 :::= $ ls
 ```

-Now run these commands in your Rails app directory to initialize and commit your code to git:
+Now run these commands in your Rails app directory to initialize and commit your code to Git:

 ```term
 ::: $ git init